-Shadow Copy (also known as Volume Snapshot Service, Volume Shadow Copy Service or VSS) is a technology included in Microsoft Windows.
-It is capable of taking manual or automatic backups computer files or volumes, even when they are in use.
+Shadow Copy (also known as Volume Snapshot Service, Volume Shadow Copy Service or VSS) is a technology included in Microsoft Windows that can take manual or automatic backups of computer files and volumes, even when they are in use.
 It runs as a Windows service named Volume Shadow Copy.

-Having Shadow Copies present on a system protected by a Datto device can throw off incremental counters, cause conflicts, and can take up storage space that backups need to run.
+Shadow Copies present on a system protected by a Datto device can throw off incremental counters, cause conflicts, and fill storage space backups need to run.
 To avoid conflicts, you must do the following:

 - Microsoft Windows Server 2003 & 2008/R2